CodingMinds/world_simulator/Readme.md

 ## Description

-A simple world which is based on the style of WOOD1 from Wilson (1994).
+A simple world which is based on the style of the WOOD1 environment described from Wilson in "ZCS: A Zeroth Level Classifier System" (1994).
 Agents can connect with TCP sockets and explore it.
 Objects are encoded with the following ASCII symbols: